Skip to main content

 ~£70· 6 W· IPX7· ~10 h· 320 g

 About as cheap as a serious marine handheld gets in 2026.
 Floats.
 Built well enough.
-Use it as a secondary radio for the dinghy or the grab bag.
+A secondary radio for the dinghy or grab bag.

-Backup radio for the grab bag, dinghy use, or as a spare.
-At this price you can have one in the cockpit and one in the abandon-ship bag without thinking about it.
+Backup for the grab bag, dinghy, or a spare.
+At this price you can have one in the cockpit and one in the abandon-ship bag.

-Don't use this as your only handheld on an offshore passage — no DSC, no GPS, and Cobra's long-term reliability is below the Icom / Standard Horizon tier.
+Don't use this as your only handheld offshore — no DSC, no GPS, and Cobra's long-term reliability sits below the Icom / Standard Horizon tier.

 Check price on Amazon →

-DSC (Digital Selective Calling) — get it if you can afford it
+DSC — get it if you can afford it

-DSC turns the red distress button into something useful: a single press transmits your MMSI, your GPS position, and a distress signal to every DSC-equipped radio in range, plus the Coastguard.
-Without DSC, distress is voice-only — slower, less reliable, and requires you to know your exact position.
-If this is the only handheld on your boat, get one with DSC.
-If you already have a fixed-mount DSC radio, a non-DSC handheld can work as a backup.
+A single press of the distress button transmits your MMSI, GPS position, and a distress signal to every DSC radio in range plus the Coastguard.
+Without DSC, distress is voice-only.
+If this is your only handheld, get DSC; if you have a fixed-mount DSC radio, a non-DSC handheld works as backup.

 Built-in GPS — required for proper DSC

-DSC distress alerts are only useful if they include your position.
-Some handhelds rely on an external GPS connection (no good on a handheld); the good ones have an internal GPS receiver.
-All the DSC radios on this list have built-in GPS.
-Without it, the distress button transmits "I'm in trouble somewhere" — which is much less helpful than "I'm in trouble at 50°48'N 1°08'W."
+DSC alerts are only useful if they include your position.
+The good radios have an internal GPS.
+Without it, the button transmits "I'm in trouble somewhere" instead of "I'm in trouble at 50°48'N 1°08'W."

-AIS receiver — luxury for coastal, useful for offshore
+AIS receiver — luxury for coastal, useful offshore

-Built-in AIS in a handheld is rare.
-The Icom IC-M94D in this list is the only mainstream example.
-It shows commercial-vessel targets on the radio's display with CPA / TCPA data.
-Useful for offshore where you don't want your AIS dependency tied to a tablet that might die — but overkill for coastal hopping where your chart plotter already has AIS.
+Built-in AIS in a handheld is rare; the IC-M94D is the only mainstream example.
+Useful offshore where you don't want AIS tied to a tablet that might die — overkill for coastal hopping where the plotter already has AIS.

 Waterproofing — IPX7 vs IPX8

-IPX7 = survives temporary submersion to 1 m for 30 minutes.
-IPX8 = survives sustained submersion.
+IPX7 survives temporary submersion to 1 m for 30 min; IPX8 survives sustained submersion.
 Both are fine for a wet cockpit.
-The difference matters if you regularly drop it overboard and need to fish it back out of a foot of water at the bottom of the dinghy.
-In practice, well-built IPX7 radios shrug off everything most cruisers throw at them.
+Well-built IPX7 radios shrug off everything most cruisers throw at them.

 Output power — 5 W or 6 W

-6 W is the maximum allowed on a handheld marine VHF in most jurisdictions; 5 W is common too.
-Range is limited far more by antenna height than by output watts — a handheld at chart-table level has a 5–8 NM realistic range regardless of power, because VHF is line-of-sight.
-Don't pay extra for "6 W vs 5 W" alone.
+6 W is the max on a handheld in most jurisdictions.
+Range is limited far more by antenna height than watts — a handheld at chart-table level gets 5–8 NM regardless of power, because VHF is line-of-sight.
+Don't pay extra for 6 W alone.

 Battery life — overrated on premium, underrated on budget

-No. A fixed-mount VHF at the chart table, wired to a masthead antenna, gets ~25 NM range.
-A handheld gets ~5–8 NM at best.
+No. A fixed-mount at the chart table wired to a masthead antenna gets ~25 NM; a handheld ~5–8 NM.
 The handheld is a backup, a cockpit-portable, and an abandon-ship radio — not a replacement.
 Every cruising boat should have both.

-In the UK, yes — operating a marine VHF on Channel 16 or other marine bands requires the Short Range Certificate (SRC), and a Ship Radio Licence covers the radio itself.
-Other countries have equivalent licensing.
-For the SRC theory side, our free VHF / SRC practice quizzes cover the standard exam content.
+In the UK, yes — operating a marine VHF requires the Short Range Certificate, and a Ship Radio Licence covers the radio.
+For the theory, our free VHF / SRC quizzes cover the exam content.

 What about ATIS for inland waters?

-ATIS (Automatic Transmitter Identification System) is required for marine VHF use on inland European waterways (Rhine, Danube, etc.).
-Most modern handhelds in this list — including the Standard Horizon and Icom models — support ATIS programming via the menu.
-Check the spec sheet if inland use is your primary case.
+ATIS is required on inland European waterways (Rhine, Danube).
+Most modern handhelds here support ATIS programming via the menu — check the spec sheet if inland use is your primary case.

 Float vs sink — does it matter?

-Some handhelds float (Cobra MR HH350W).
-Some don't.
-A radio that floats and flashes when wet is genuinely useful in the scenario where you drop it overboard.
-But the floating handhelds tend to be the budget models — you trade DSC for buoyancy.
-A premium DSC radio in a tethered lanyard is the better answer.
+Some handhelds float (Cobra MR HH350W); a radio that floats and flashes when wet is useful if you drop it overboard.
+But floaters tend to be budget models — you trade DSC for buoyancy.
+A premium DSC radio on a tethered lanyard is the better answer.

 How often should I replace it?

-A good marine handheld should last 7–10 years before salt corrosion and battery degradation finally catch up.
-Battery packs are replaceable on the Standard Horizon and Icom models, which extends usable life.
-Cobra packs are harder to find replacements for.
+A good marine handheld lasts 7–10 years before salt and battery degradation catch up.
+Battery packs are replaceable on the Standard Horizon and Icom models, extending life; Cobra packs are harder to source.